ing-bank/prometheus-scenarios/promql/docs/chapter4/01 - Summary And Histogram.md

 ```

 ### Assignment
-Make a dashboard showing the median (50-percentile), 90-percentile and 95-percentile of service_request_duration_seconds for the last 10 minutes.
+Make a dashboard showing the median (50-percentile), 90-percentile and 95-percentile of service_request_duration_seconds for the last 10 minutes for each service.
 Show each result in a different panel.

 <details>